-The most popular mode of transport around Sapa is the two-stroke, single cylinder Minsk.
+The most popular mode of transport around Sapa is the two-stroke, single-cylinder Minsk.
 This Belorussian farm bike is basically a 125cc mechanised mule.
-Apparently the owner’s manual says, ‘These motorcycles are especially suitable for service in the country-side with bad or no roads.’
+Apparently, the owner’s manual says, ‘These motorcycles are especially suitable for service in the countryside with bad or no roads.’
 There are hundreds of them in town.
 We had planned to visit the hill tribe villages near Sapa by motorcycle.
 Our guide Khanh said that we could ride our own rented motorbikes if we felt confident enough.
-My travelling companions Matt and Anthony were both game.
+My travelling companions Matt and Anthony were both games.

 Matt is a country boy so once he had the controls explained to him he was off and riding.
 I was sitting on the steps of the hotel watching Anthony astride his Minsk getting instruction from two locals as well as Khan.
 I started to worry when he kept asking where the brake was and got conflicting answers in two languages.
 The heavy Minsk was revving away and one of his instructors put the bike in gear and tried to get him to gently let out the clutch.
 Anthony took his hand off what he thought was the brake (which was actually the clutch) and the Minsk rocketed across the road and climbed up a large pile of builder’s rubble.
 Anthony landed with his backside square on a half brick as the Minsk returned to earth with a thud 10 metres away.
 The locals all rushed over to see if the Minsk was OK.
 The brake and instrument gauges were broken but the bike was serviceable.
 Anthony settled out of court for $40.